Anomalous phase shift and superconducting diode effect in Josephson junctions via thin films of rare-earth intermetallic magnets: Current phase relation of the S/ /S Josephson junction

 Since the dominant contribution to the Josephson current comes from momentum directions close to the $x$-axis, the critical current is highly sensitive to the magnetization orientation.
 Specifically, the relevant electronic spectra at $m_y=0$ resemble those in Fig.~\ref{fig:specific_phase}(a), whereas at $m_y = 1$ they are similar to Fig.~\ref{fig:specific_phase}(b).
-This direct link between the electronic structure and magnetization direction enables the adjustment of the diode efficiency through small rotations of the in-plane magnetization.
-It is noteworthy that within the quasiclassical approximation for ferromagnetic materials with SOC, the critical current typically depends only on the magnitude of the interlayer magnetization and not on its direction relative to the current \cite{Buzdin2008,Bergeret2015,Konschelle2015}, provided $m_y>0$.
-In such models, reversing the magnetization ($m_y \to -m_y$) simply swaps the critical currents ($I_{c\pm} \to I_{c \mp}$) and reverses the sign of the diode efficiency.
+Since the ${\rm GdIr_2Si_2}$ film is an easy-plane magnet, this direct link between the electronic structure and magnetization direction enables the adjustment of the diode efficiency through small rotations of the in-plane magnetization thus enabling tunability of the diode effect via small variations of $m_y$.
+It is noteworthy that within the quasiclassical approximation for ferromagnetic materials with SOC, the critical current —including its higher harmonic components relevant for the Josephson diode effect— typically depends only on the magnitude of the interlayer magnetization and not on its direction relative to the current \cite{Buzdin2008,Bergeret2015,Konschelle2015}.
+In such models, reversing the magnetization ($m_y \to -m_y$) simply swaps the critical currents ($I_c^\pm \to I_c^\mp $) and reverses the sign of the diode efficiency.
 A strong dependence of the critical current on the magnetization direction is predicted for junctions where the interlayer is 3D topological insulator with a Zeeman-split surface state \cite{Tanaka2009,Linder2010,Zyuzin2016,Rabinovich2020}; however, in those cases, the critical current is typically a monotonically increasing function of $m_y$, in contrast to the complex nonmonotonic behavior found here.